AnimaApp/docs/src/v3/figma/prototype/hover.md

 - Prototype
 order: 7
 ---
-There a two easy ways to create a Project:
 Adding hover effects to a web site is a great way to draw the attention of the users and make the website to be more engaging.

 ## Create a Hover Effect